zabbix/zabbix/src/go/plugins/oracle/README.md

     oracle.custom.query[<commonParams>,long_tx,600]

 You can pass as many parameters to a query as you need.
-The syntax for placeholder parameters uses ":#", where "#" is an index number of parameter.
+The syntax for placeholder parameters uses ":#", where "#" is an index number of a parameter.
 E.g:
 ```
 /* payment.sql */